wrex/rexs.tips/content/guitar/blues/min-penta/more-pans/index.md

 somewhere else.
 Like thyme, it's really great in moderation.

 P5 (E)
-: E sounds almost as resonant as A. Not quite "home", but it's at least the front porch.
-It's like adding MSG to the flavor of the root note: it makes it meatier.
+: E sounds almost as resonant as A. Not quite "home," but it's at least the front porch.
+It's like adding MSG to the flavor of the root note: it makes it _meatier_.

 &flat;7 (G)
 : G Am sounds "cool" or "jazzy" to me.
 If the band is playing Am